winitzki/scall/tutorial/programming_dhall.md

 let test4 = assert : unsafeDiv 10 0 ≡ 10 -- Invalid input.
 ```

+This algorithm takes time $O(x / y)$ when computing `unsafeDiv x y`.
+A faster division algorithm (the Egyptian division algorithm) will be implemented later in this book using more advanced techniques.

 ### Safe division via dependently-typed evidence

 The function `unsafeDiv` works but produces wrong results when dividing by zero.